wing5wong/artisan-whs-static/source/_events/2020-07-20_maori-awards.md

 ---
 WHS Māori Awards are being held at the Function Centre, Whanganui Racecourse at 6:00pm on Thursday 29 October 2020.

-Tickets are now available to purchase at the Student Centre for $10.
+Tickets are now available to purchase at the Student Centre and Bursars Office for $10.
+Student's attending the evening will need to purchase a ticket.

 Nau mai, haere mai.